 - Marketing leadership changes

 How many of these have you experienced?
 Hopefully, this list did not send a chill up your spine, but these are the key contributors as to why CMOs have the shortest lifespan in the C-suite.
 So what does this mean?
-It means you need to build a plan that is flexible and prepares you for different scenarios.
+You must build a flexible plan that prepares you for different scenarios.
 In other words, you need to build an agile marketing plan.

 Why do you need to be agile in marketing?
 Because stuff happens—both good and bad.
 In either case, your plan can get back-burnered while full effort is put toward taking advantage of the new opportunity or resolving the current issue at hand.